 Moroccan Meatballs with Couscous and Roasted Carrots

-Capture the flavors of Morocco in this simple and flavorful meal.
-To make the spiced meatballs, use the reserved spice mix from our Spicy Potatoes and Peas with Chicken.
+The flavors of Morocco are captured in this simple, spicy dish.
+To make the meatballs, use the reserved spice mix from our Spicy Potatoes and Peas with Chicken.

 - Total Time: